metauni/metauni.github.io/posts/euclid/euclid.md

-# Euclid
+# Euclid Seminar

-Lectures on Euclid's *Elements* in a world literally made of triangles.
-Euclid's text is the wellspring of both geometry and logic and we are interested in both, at all levels from the elementary to the advanced.
+Seminars on Euclid's *Elements* in a world literally made of triangles.
+Euclid's text is the wellspring of both geometry and logic and we are interested in both.

 Why read Euclid?